The Holidays, a Great Time to Discuss Estate Planning

 An estate planning discussion with your loved ones may feel uncomfortable, but putting off this conversation can have serious consequences.
 Without legal documents detailing asset distribution or how end-of-life care should be handled, family members may argue about how assets should be divided or disagree about your intentions.
 Clear-cut instructions can offer you and your loved ones much-needed peace of mind.

-Tips for a Productive Discussion
+Tips for a Productive Ways to Discuss Estate Planning

 A discussion about estate planning doesn’t have to ruin a holiday get-together.
 The following tips can help keep the atmosphere lighter and less emotional: